Part Two: The Traditions

 4. Divide dough in half.
 Shape each piece into a round disk about 25cm across and 2cm thick.

-5. Using your fingers, press a woven or diamond pattern into the surface, leaving the edges plain.
+5. Using the fingers, press a woven or diamond pattern into the surface, leaving the edges plain.

 6. Place on baking sheets.
 Cover and let rise for 30 minutes.